Adjustable bed frames…

 For many, an adjustable bed conjures up images of hospital beds or your grandparent’s bedroom.
-But here’s the thing… no matter what age you are, or your level of health, an adjustable foundation might be the best bedding decision you’ll ever make.
+But here’s the thing… no matter what age you are, or your level of health, an adjustable power base might be the best bedding decision you’ll ever make.
 Seriously.

 They work with just about any modern mattress.

 While some assume that adjustable bases only work with super-thin, all foam mattresses (or, in other words, not yours), adjustable bases work with most latex foam, memory foam and even some innerspring beds.
 Of course, it’s always a good idea to double check that your selected mattress works with an adjustable base but, generally, any mattress that can be compressed into a box for shipping (like every mattress sold by Brooklyn Bedding) will work great with the right adjustable foundation.
 More good news: adjustable bases work with virtually any bed frame as well.

 They can help reduce chronic back pain.*